seo-95/Web-Appointment-Calendar/README.md

 This is a web page for user appointment booking.
 Each user must register and log in to see free slots and tries to book them.
-The home page display the week calendar with colored slots for bookings.
+The home page displays the week calendar with colored slots for bookings.
 Each user has a unique color that identify him without sharing it with other users.

+### Features:
+After the log in each user can select the number of slots he would to book and sees them by passing the mouse on the first slot.

+### Need to know:
 The system supports a maximum of 10 users.

 Cookie and js must be enabled for web pages to display.

-After the log in each user can select the number of slots he would to book and sees them by passing the mouse on the first slot.

 ### Server configuration: